lu-min/mini-program-demo-williamsburg/docs/step-by-step.md

 })
 ```

-## 15. Add a button and the function to clear all trajectories.
+## 15. Add a button and the function to clear all trajectories
 1. Add a `<button>` component below the map, besides the `<switch>`, in `map.wxml`.
 An event handler `bindtap="clearTap"` is defined.
 ```xml
 <view class="bottom-container" style="height: {{bottomHeight}}px; width: {{bottomWidth}}px">